libp2p/docs/content/concepts/secure-comm/tls.md

 ### Handshake

-libp2p uses TLS 1.3 handshake to establish a secure connection between two peers.
+libp2p uses the TLS 1.3 handshake to establish a secure connection between two peers.
 Peers authenticate each other's libp2p peer ID during the handshake.

 TLS 1.3 is identified during protocol negotiation with the following protocol